-Council does not propose to raise any loans during the life of the Business Activity Strategic Plan 2017-2027.
-Therefore, Council will not be borrowing any funds in the 2019/20 financial year.
+Council did not propose to raise any loans during the life of the Business Activity Strategic Plan 2017-2027.
+However, subject to relocation opportunities, Council may borrow up to \$500,000 to fund land and a new building.

 vi) National Competition Policy